kedder/sublime-python-traceback/README.md

 PythonTraceback
 ===============

-PythonTraceback is a plugin for Sublime Text 3, that allows easy navigation in your python tracebacks.
+PythonTraceback is a plugin for Sublime Text, that allows easy navigation in your python tracebacks.
 Copy a traceback from your terminal to clipboard, switch to Sublime Text and press `Ctrl+t`, `Ctrl+v`.
 New scratch buffer will be opened with the traceback.
 Place cursor on a line you want to navigate to and